dimanikulin/dimanikulin/AIForSWArchitects_en.md

 As it still did not provide the assitance I need I decided to have one more round with it.

-And new version of [business case](./AIForSWArchitects_BusinessCase3_en.md) appeared with more details and much more targeted.
+And new version of [Assistance Input 3](./AIForSWArchitects_Input3_en.md) appeared with more details and much more targeted.

 The result I have put into [Round 2](./AIForSWArchitects_Assistance3_en.md).